-3.2 Retail Segment
+3.1 Retail Segment

-The Company's Retail segment represents the Company's national network of grocery, pharmacy and health and beauty retailers.
-Underpinned by a purpose-driven strategy to Help Canadians Live Life Well®, Loblaw meets the everyday essential needs of its customers through a differentiated portfolio of industry-leading assets.
-Focused on retail excellence and investing for the future, the Company has advanced a number of significant initiatives over the past three years, including those described below.
+The Company's Retail segment represents the Company's national network of grocery, pharmacy and health and beauty retailers and service providers.
+Underpinned by its purpose to help Canadians Live Life Well®, Loblaw meets the everyday essential needs of its customers through a portfolio of industry-leading assets.
+Focused on retail excellence, driving growth, and investing for the future, the Company has advanced a number of significant initiatives over the past three years, including those described below.

-3.2.1 Retail Excellence
+3.1.1 Retail Excellence

-The Company is continuously improving its retail operations to differentiate its customer offerings and deliver scale through its national logistics infrastructure.
-Retail operations benefit from more than one billion customer touchpoints annually and deliver a unique customer experience driven by industry leading control brands, healthy alternatives, international foods, and a choice of in-store shopping, pick-up and delivery.
+The Company is continuously enhancing its core operations to differentiate its customer offerings and deliver scale through its national retail and logistics network.
+Retail operations benefit from more than one billion customer touchpoints annually and deliver a unique customer experience through industry-leading control brands, healthy alternatives, and multicultural foods, offered through a choice of instore shopping, pick-up and delivery options.
 The Company's customer proposition is further strengthened by an ongoing emphasis on fresh product quality and assortment, customer service and competitive value.
-Loblaw's PC Optimum loyalty program is leveraged across the Company's business segments to further improve customer loyalty by rewarding shoppers with further savings and delivering personalized offers based on data driven insights.